 Mediation services can also be accessed through the services of a private mediator.
 The Mediators Institute of Ireland, the Law Society of Ireland and the Bar Council of Ireland keep a list of mediators trained in family mediation, see below links for further information.

-- The Legal Aid Board has produced a useful overview of the process of divorce including information on counseling and mediation services; an explanation of the divorce application process; details of the powers of the court, including the orders that might be made by the court, both in respect of short term relief pending the resolution of the case and the orders made at the full hearing of the application.
+- The Legal Aid Board has produced a useful overview of the process of divorce including information on counselling and mediation services; an explanation of the divorce application process; details of the powers of the court, including the orders that might be made by the court, both in respect of short term relief pending the resolution of the case and the orders made at the full hearing of the application.

 - FLAC has also produced a comprehensive information leaflet on divorce.
 This leaflet explains the nature of the remedy of divorce and provides information on the application process and requirements, including details relating to securing a foreign divorce.
 Importantly, it also provides direction for negotiating the terms of divorce on a consent basis either by mediation or collaborative law.